ssbarnea/ssbarnea/README.md

 I would like to thanks everyone that has aver supported me in my volutary work of supporting open-source project.
 I should mention at least few of these:

-* [Red Hat (IBM)](https://redhat.com), which is also my employer, for giving me the freedom to contribute to whatever open-source project I do see fit and spend a signifiant portion of my work time doing this, not only my free time.
+* [Red Hat (IBM)](https://redhat.com), which is also my employer, for giving me the freedom to contribute to whatever open-source project I do see fit while at work.
+In fact I suspect that 98% of what I do for work is on the public internet.
 * Every other open-source maintainer which ever reviewed my contributions, or just replied to issues I raise.
 I do value your help!
 * Those that decided to show appeciation by [sponsoring me](https://github.com/sponsors/ssbarnea).
 Keep in mind that I donate 100% of what I receive to upstream opensource projects that I use.
 * Several companies that found a way to support my work: